 Why pure linguists hate it: The word is repudiate, not refudiate.
 Refudiate is just a slip of the tongue made by Sarah Palin.

 Why it’s perfectly acceptable: When you say refudiate, everyone will understand it.
 The difference is so small that it’s almost like a regional accent.
-Technically, /p/ is a voiceless bilabial stop and /f/ is a voiceless labiodental fricative, so they aren’t TOO different as far as consonants go.
+Plus, /p/ and /f/ aren’t TOO different as far as consonants go.

 10. MAMA GRIZZLIES